 For most of the 90’s and the beginning of the 2000s, I was the CTO of a small training and consulting company.
 When I started there, the primary platform was Clipper, which was a rapid-application development tool for building DOS applications atop dBASE files.
 Clipper was object-based; we leveraged an extension library called Class(y) to make it fully object-oriented, and promptly bludgeoned our competitors because we built an extensive object-oriented framework for cranking out applications.
 We were quite happy, with both a thriving training and consulting business.

 It also taught me an important lesson about technology bubbles.
 When heavily invested in a technology, you live in a memetic bubble, which also serves as an echo chamber.
-Bubbles created by vendors are particularly dangerous because you never hear honest appraisals from within the bubble, and the vendor will actively hide the fact that their bubble is collapsing.
+Vendor created bubbles are particularly dangerous because developers never hear honest appraisals from within the bubble, and the vendor will actively hide the fact that their bubble is collapsing.
 But the biggest danger of Bubble Living comes when it starts collapsing, which you never notice from the inside of the bubble until it’s too late.
 It happened to us with Clipper, and it can happen to you as well–it’s an inevitable part of the dynamic equilibrium of the software development ecosystem.

 What we lacked was a technology radar: a living document to assess the risks and rewards of existing and nascent technologies.
 I’ve come to believe you need two radars: one for yourself, to help guide your career decisions, and one for your company, to help restore sanity to purchasing decisions and technology direction.
 I discuss building both kinds of radars, but first, I describe how this concept came to be.